just-jeb/electron-angular-native/README.md

 		proxy=http://proxy.company.com:port
 		rejectUnauthorized=false
 		```
-4. From your command line:
+4. From your bash (git-bash or similar) command line:

     ```bash
     # Clone this repository